Mohsinalidharkhad/sql-agent/README.md

 # SQL Agent with LangChain and Supabase

 This project implements a natural language to SQL agent using LangChain and Supabase as the database backend.
 It uses GPT-4-turbo for natural language processing and SQL generation.
+The project now includes restaurant bot features and vector database support for enhanced query capabilities.

 ## Features